Beautiful views of the Cincinnati skyline from The Cincinnati Art Museum

 Additional Info

 Where to stay?
 The Westin is a gorgeous property that is centrally located to many great attractions including Fountain Square and The Contemporary Arts Center.
+For budget friendly options, La Quinta and Hampton Inn are solid choices.
+Both offer a free breakfast and free parking.

 Where to eat?
 Restaurants span the culinary board.
 Incline Public House is a popular bar and grill which features a wonderful view of the skyline.
 One great local choice is Ambar Indian, a great Punjab Northern Indian style restaurant.
 Try the Navratan Korma and the veggie pakoras!
 Note – it’s a bit pricey!